gorarakelyan/metaseq/docs/training.md

 _Complete list of Aim CLI usage guide find at [official docs](https://aimstack.readthedocs.io/en/latest/refs/cli.html#up)._

-The following message will be printed, meaning Aim UI is up and running:
+The following message will be outputted, meaning Aim UI is up and running:

 ```
 Running Aim UI on repo `<Repo#-5930451821203570655 path=/.aim read_only=None>`